headspace Family

 Phone counselling

-Telephone counselling is for parents or relatives of a young person aged 12–25 who may be struggling, regardless of where you live.
-We offer a confidential space where you can sit in the comfort of your own home and talk with us about the frustrations and challenges you experience as a relative of a young person in distress.
+We offer phone counselling for parents or close relatives of young people aged 12–25 who may be struggling, regardless of where you live.
+We provide a confidential space where you can sit comfortably at home and talk with us about the frustrations and challenges you experience as a relative of a young person who is struggling.

 FIND YOUR HEADSPACE FAMILY